XEPE-AM: History

 In late 2009, XEPE became a partner to sister station XEPRS 1090.
 XEPRS was enjoying success as San Diego's top sports radio station, and XEPE began running some of the games and sports shows that XEPRS couldn't carry due to other commitments.
 On October 6, 2010, the station became an affiliate of ESPN Radio as ESPN 1700.
 In 2017, the station's daytime lineup began to carry a block of financial talk shows under the banner Your Business, Your Life.

 On December 12, 2018, the station's ESPN Radio programming, as well as that of sister station XHPRS-FM, was taken off-air due to a payment dispute between the station's ownership and Broadcast Company of the Americas.
 The over-the-air transmitter carried a simulcast of XESDD-AM until February 3, 2020, when the station began running the Heraldo Radio news-talk network from Mexico City.
+In 2022, the station switched to airing PSN-produced programming.

 Sports rights

+XEPE is the Spanish-language radio voice of the San Diego FC, a Major League Soccer club in the Western Division.
+Ricardo “Pony” Jiménez provides the play-by-play in Spanish, while KGB 760 AM broadcasts the games in English.

 At its demise, play-by-play on ESPN 1700 consisted of the University of San Diego football and basketball games and San Diego Gulls hockey games (on a secondary basis, shared with XEPRS).

-At one time, it aired San Diego State Aztecs basketball (now on KOGO or KLSD), the LA Galaxy of Major League Soccer (now on KLAC and KEIB in Los Angeles), and San Diego Sockers PASL games.
+At one time, it aired San Diego State Aztecs basketball, the LA Galaxy of Major League Soccer and San Diego Sockers PASL games.
 It was also the flagship station of the San Diego Shockwave of the National Indoor Football League until the league suspended operations.
 It also had broadcast rights to the Lake Elsinore Storm minor league baseball team until 2009, when it lost the rights to KXFG.